- Deadmedia

 Ellis’ boyfriend & Ewen’s childhood best friend.
 Works in the Literature Dept of Office of Culture.

 Poor Ben.
 Named after my favourite Midsomer Murders character, and an all-around good boyfriend.
 But Ellis already being in an established relationship just didn’t work.
 Ben was just kind of … there.
 He had to go, as well as a friend named Rhys, and Ellis & Ewen’s parents.
-The characters of Narra and Simon have always existed (snippets of Narra’s info is on the left), and they were much more interesting to write anyway so I was sure to leave them in.
+The characters of Narra and Sigvid have always existed (snippets of Narra’s info is on the left of the above photo), and they were much more interesting to write anyway so I was sure to leave them in.

 On January 28 in either 2020 or 2021 (thaaaaanks, Past Me), I decided to build out the influences of the Kalevala, Finland’s national epic.
 There were influences there before, but now it felt right to strengthen them and weave them into the fabric of the book.
 I loved the idea of history being told in a repetitive sort of story-song.
 As I wrote then: